eshwen/SemivisibleJets/README.md

 The GEN fragment should be written and tested before calling this script, making sure the absolute paths to the gridpacks, etc. are valid.

+### FullSim chain using CRAB

+If running over a significant number of events, the GEN-SIM step in the FullSim chain takes awhile.
+So using CRAB (CMS Remote Analysis Builder) becomes a necessity.
+The steps are similar to running the chain locally, but now the CMSSW config generated by `cmsDriver.py` is given to a CRAB config file, which is uploaded to the CERN grid and executed.

+_FINISH_

 ## Contact